Mosiwi/E1K0000_eCar_kit/docs/source/arduino_tutorial/arduino_tutorial.md

 ## Install the Arduino IDE
 --------------------------
+The Aduino IDE is used to write C++ programs for eCar.
 <a href="https://docs.mosiwi.com/en/latest/arduino/resources/arduino_ide/arduino_ide.html" target="_blank">Click me</a>
 ```{tip}
 If you've already done this step, you can skip it!